Type Ia supernova: Consensus model

 The current view among astronomers who model Type Ia supernova explosions, however, is that this limit is never actually attained and collapse is never initiated.
-Instead, the increase in pressure and density due to the increasing weight raises the temperature of the core, and as the white dwarf approaches about 99% of the limit, a period of convection ensues, lasting approximately 1,000 years.
+Instead, the increase in pressure and density due to the increasing mass raises the temperature of the core, and as the white dwarf approaches about 99% of the limit, a period of convection ensues, lasting approximately 1,000 years.
 At some point in this simmering phase, a deflagration flame front is born, powered by carbon fusion.
 The details of the ignition are still unknown, including the location and number of points where the flame begins.
 Oxygen fusion is initiated shortly thereafter, but this fuel is not consumed as completely as carbon.